-There are currently three types of on-demand HAE treatments approved by the Food and Drug Administration (FDA) to treat sudden HAE attacks:
+There are currently four types of on-demand HAE treatments approved by the Food and Drug Administration (FDA) to treat sudden HAE attacks:

 In addition to developing an on-demand treatment plan, you and your doctor should also work together to manage other ailments that may occur during a sudden HAE attack, such as dehydration, which can result from vomiting during a stomach attack.